 How Ethereum Gas Works

-Ethereum underwent an upgrade in August 2021 known as the London Upgrade, which altered the way that ETH Gas fees are calculated.
+Ethereum underwent an upgrade in August 2021 known as the London Upgrade, which altered the way that ETH gas fees are calculated.

 Pre London Upgrade

-Before the London Upgrade, ETH Gas worked like this:
+Before the London Upgrade, ETH gas worked like this:

-2. The total fee is calculated as: (Gas units (limit) x Gas price per unit).
-In this example, that would equate to: 21,000 x 200 = 4,200,000 gwei or 0.0042 ETH.
+• The total fee is calculated as: (gas units (limit) x gas price per unit).
+In this example, that would equal: 21,000 x 200 = 4,200,000 gwei, or 0.0042 ETH.

-3. When Alice sends the ETH, 1.0042 ETH is taken from her wallet.
+• When Alice sends the ETH, 1.0042 ETH comes from her Ethereum wallet.
 Bob receives 1.0000 ETH.
 An Ethereum miner receives 0.0042 ETH.

 Post London Upgrade

 As of this upgrade, each block has a base fee, which is calculated by the network based on current demand for block space.
-This base fee gets burnt (destroyed), so users are now expected to include a tip or priority fee with each transaction — the higher the tip, the hope is, the more the transaction will gain priority.
+This base fee gets burned (destroyed), so users are now expected to include a tip or priority fee with each ETH transaction — the greater the tip, the hope is, the more the transaction will gain priority.

-After the London Upgrade, Gas works like this:
+After the London Upgrade, gas works like this:

-2. The new formula is: Gas units (limit) x (Base fee + Tip).
-This can be calculated as 21,000 x (100 + 10) = 2,310,000 gwei or 0.00231 ETH.
+• The new formula is: gas units (limit) x (base fee + tip).
+This can be calculated as 21,000 x (100 + 10) = 2,310,000 gwei, or 0.00231 ETH.

-3. When Alice sends the ETH, 1.00231 ETH will be subtracted from her wallet.
+• When Alice sends the ETH, 1.00231 ETH will be subtracted from her wallet.
 Bob will receive 1.0000 ETH.
 A miner will receive the tip of 0.00021 ETH.
-0.0021 ETH will be burned.
+And 0.0021 ETH will be burned.

-Alice also has the ability to set a max fee for the transaction.
+Alice also has the ability to set a maximum fee for the transaction.
 The difference between the max fee and actual fee will be refunded.
 This allows users to set a maximum amount to pay for transactions without having to worry about overpaying.

-💡 Recommended: Is Crypto Mining Still Profitable in 2021?
+💡 Recommended: Is Crypto Mining Still Profitable in 2022?